-Below is the information about the number of friends who have already liked fan-page.
-In case if nobody from your friends has liked it, it shows a sentence like: “Be the first person among your friends to like this fan page”.
+Below is the information about the number of friends who have already liked the fan-page.
+In case if nobody from your friends has liked it, it shows a sentence like: “Be the first person among your friends to like this fan page.”

 21. My Simple Space

-It’s a very interesting plugin that displays information about the current version of PHP and the amount of space used on the server’s disk by particular components – plugins, themes, photos, database etc.
+It’s a very interesting plugin that displays information about the current version of PHP and the amount of space used on the server’s disk by particular components – plugins, themes, photos, databases, etc.

 22. Rank Math SEO